 - Prepare the meat: In a skillet add olive oil then the shrimp and scallops.
 Cover and heat for 5 minutes on medium heat or until the shrimp starts to turn pink and the scallops are no longer translucent.
 Make sure not to over-cook them.
 Remove from the pan and set aside to cool.
 Meanwhile slice the sausage.
 When the shrimp and scallops are cool enough to handle remove the legs, shells and tails of the shrimp then cut each shrimp into thirds.
 Cut the scallops in half or thirds as well so you have the seafood in large chunks.
 Set the meat aside until ready to use.

 - Make the Cajun cream sauce: In a saucepan or skillet add the garlic and heat on low-medium about 1 minute then add the cream cheese, half and half, Parmesan cheese, white wine, vegetable bouillon, tomato paste, 1-2 Tablespoon Cajun seasoning (for a super spicy dish use up to 2 tablespoons and for a more mild dish use 1 tablespoon), salt and pepper.
 Mix it continuously to melt the cheeses and combine the flavors.
-Once the cream cheese is melted transfer the cream sauce to a blender and blend until smooth.
-Pour the cream sauce back in the saucepan, cover and heat on low for about 15-30 minutes while you make the pasta (or cook till pasta is done).
+Cover and heat on low for about 15-30 minutes while you make the pasta.

 - Make the pasta according to the package directions.
 Reserve ¼ cup of the water then drain the noodles.
 In a large bowl mix together the noodles, sausage, shrimp, scallops, cooked onions and peppers and desired amount of the sauce.
 If the sauce is too thick add a little of the reserve water from the noodles.
 Toss to combine the ingredients well and garnish with freshly chopped parsley.